When is the event? How long is it?

 How is transportation arranged?

 We have buses that will pick you up from three possible locations: Westminster High School, San Gabriel High School, and Downtown Magnet High School.
+After marking your pick-up location preference on your application, we will send you an email with more details.

 What will the event consist of?